foresight-industries/foresight-cdss-next/apps/web/SUBDOMAIN_TESTING.md

 ## Production Deployment Steps

 ### 1. **Deploy to Vercel**
-Make sure your middleware.ts is included in the deployment.
+Make sure your proxy.ts is included in the deployment.

 ### 2. **Configure Cloudflare DNS**
 In Cloudflare dashboard: